SofiaCrobeddu/Signal_Image_ComputerVision_projects/README.md

 ## PURPOSE

-The aim of this project is to
+The aim of these projects was to learn how to analyze different types of signals, also with a focus on the usage of them in the medical sector.
+The analysis was performed through Python.

 ## REPOSITORIES